F&C says net outflows hit 7.2 billion pounds in 2011

-LONDON Funds house F&C Asset Management FCAM.L suffered 7.2 billion pounds of net outflows last year after some of its key customers pulled assets, although improved fund performance helped it to post a small rise in revenues.
+LONDON F&C Asset Management said it suffered 7.2 billion pounds of net outflows last year after some of its key strategic partners exited, although improved fund performance helped it to post a small rise in revenues.

-F&C said on Thursday assets under management dropped to 100.1 billion pounds at December 31, down from 105.8 billion pounds a year ago after losing assets from key clients including the pension scheme of Portuguese bank BCP (BCP.LS).
+F&C FCAM.L said on Thursday assets under management dropped to 100.1 billion pounds at December 31, down from 105.8 billion pounds a year ago after key clients including the pension scheme of Portuguese bank BCP left.

-Shares in the group were down more than 6 percent by 1500 GMT, against a 0.59 percent fall in the FTSE 250 .FTMC.

-F&C is trying to refocus its business on institutional clients, part of a strategic review pursued by Edward Bramson, the activist investor who became chairman after a boardroom coup last year.
+F&C is trying to refocus its business on institutional clients, part of a strategic review of the company pursued by Edward Bramson, the activist investor who became chairman after a boardroom coup last year.

 The second part of that review, which will detail the company's plans for its retail, real estate and investment trust business, is due in May.

-Chief Financial Officer David Logan refused to be drawn on whether this would see more job losses, after F&C announced it would slash dozens of jobs at the time of the first review to try to cut costs and improve profitability.
+Chief financial officer David Logan refused to be drawn on whether that review would see more job losses, after F&C announced it would slash dozens of jobs at the time of the first review to try to cut costs and improve profitability.

-Logan also said that after reduced volatility in markets in 2012, people were a little more optimistic about the outlook.
+Logan also said that after reduced volatility in markets this year, people were a little more optimistic about the outlook.

 "But clearly with the macro economic environment it's equally possible that there are major setbacks over the course of the year."

-The firm said net revenues rose to 267 million pounds in the year to December 31, up from 243.2 million in 2010.
-This showed the benefits from the first full year of fees earned by its Thames River unit, as well as improved fund performance including in fixed income, where most of its institutional assets are invested.
+The firm said net revenues rose to 267 million pounds in the year to December 31, up from 243.2 million in 2010, after it benefited from the first full year of fees earned by its Thames River unit, as well as improved fund performance including in fixed income, where most of its institutional assets are invested.

 Analysts had forecast revenues would hit 273.5 million pounds, according to Thomson Reuters data.